microsoft/CromwellOnAzure/README.md

 ### Connect to existing Azure resources I own that are not part of the Cromwell on Azure instance by default

 Cromwell on Azure uses [managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) to allow the host VM to connect to Azure resources in a simple and secure manner.

 At the time of installation, a managed identity is created and associated with the host VM.

+**Cromwell on Azure version 2.x**

+Since version 2.0, a user managed identity is created with the name `{resource-group-name}-identity` in the deployment resource group.

+**Cromwell on Azure version 1.x**

+For version 1.x and below, a system managed identity is created.
 You can find the identity via the Azure Portal by searching for the VM name in Azure Active Directory, under "All Applications".
 Or you may use Azure CLI `show` command as described [here](https://docs.microsoft.com/en-us/cli/azure/vm/identity?view=azure-cli-latest#az-vm-identity-show).

-To allow the host VM to connect to **custom** Azure resources like Storage Account, Batch Account etc. you can use the [Azure Portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) or [Azure CLI](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-cli) to find the managed identity of the host VM and add it as a Contributor to the required Azure resource.<br/>
+To allow the host VM to connect to **custom** Azure resources like Storage Account, Batch Account etc. you can use the [Azure Portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) or [Azure CLI](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-cli) to find the managed identity of the host VM (if using Cromwell on Azure version 1.x) or the user-managed identity (if using Cromwell on Azure version 2.x and above) and add it as a Contributor to the required Azure resource.<br/>

 ![Add Role](/docs/screenshots/add-role.png)